tier4/autoware_lanelet2_map_validator/autoware_lanelet2_map_validator/docs/lane/border_sharing.md

 ![wrong_division](../../media/border_sharing_wrong_division.drawio.svg)

-In this case, the expanded polygon of Lanelet X covers the border of Lanelet Y and Z, but the expaneded polygon of Lanelet Y doesn't cover the border of Lanelet X. In this case, the issue of issue code `Lane.BorderSharing-002` will be called against Lanelet X.
+In this case, the expanded polygon of Lanelet X covers the border of Lanelet Y and Z, but the expanded polygon of Lanelet Y doesn't cover the border of Lanelet X. In this case, the issue of issue code `Lane.BorderSharing-002` will be called against Lanelet X.

 ## Difficult cases